receptron/mulmocast-vision/README.md

 }
 ```

----
+That's all for the setup.
+If the path to `npx` is not set, specify the full path.
+If `npx` is not installed, please install it in advance.

 ## Usage

 1. Launch an MCP-compatible client (e.g., Claude Desktop)
-2. Call `mulmocast-vision` to request slide generation
+2. Just give an instruction like "Compare corporate analysis of AI companies such as OpenAi Anthropic Replicate.
+About 20 slides.".
-3. The generated slides will be saved automatically under `~/Documents/mulmocast-vision/`
+3. The generated slides will be saved automatically under `~/Documents/mulmocast-vision/{date}`

+Currently available features include creating slides for each page, updating specified slides, generating a PDF of all slides, and generating a PDF for specified slides.
+You can instruct these actions via prompts.
 ---

 ## Output Examples